 How Do You Become an HVAC Technician?

-The first step on the path to a rewarding HVAC career is earning your diploma through trade school.
-An HVAC training program will teach you what you need to know about heating, ventilation and air conditioning to earn your state license.
+The first step toward a rewarding HVAC career is earning your diploma through trade school.
+An HVAC training program will teach you what you need to know about heating, ventilation, and air conditioning to earn your state license.

-Through a trade school, you learn about the fundamentals of HVAC as well as what you need to pass the licensing and EPA 608 certification.
-The EPA 608 certification standardizes the management and disposal of refrigerant according to the Clean Air Act.
-All HVAC technicians must pass this exam to ensure they know how to safely work with, dispose of and maintain systems that use refrigerants.
+Through a trade school, you learn the fundamentals of HVAC and what you need to pass the licensing and EPA 608 certification exams.
+The EPA 608 certification standardizes the management and disposal of refrigerants according to the Clean Air Act.
+All HVAC technicians must pass this exam to know how to safely work with, dispose of, and maintain refrigerant-based systems.

 What Do You Learn During an HVAC Technician Program?

-Every day at trade school teaches you something new, and you only learn exactly what you need to perform well in your future careers.
+Every day at trade school teaches you something new, and you only learn what you need to perform well in your future careers.
 Without any “filler” electives, you can rest assured that the education you receive will only be relevant to your field and give you the foundation necessary to become a skilled professional.
-Let’s take a closer look at some of the material you will learn in an HVAC technician program.
+Look at some of the material you will learn in an HVAC technician program.

 Basic Electricity